-Years ended December 31,

-2012 2013

-\$ 867 \$ 778

-(89) (98)

-\$ 778 \$ 680

-\$ \$ \$ 867 (89) \$ 867 (89)
+Years ended December 31, 201 2012 2013 Unrecognized tax benefit-beginning of year \$ 867 \$ 778 Decreases related to prior period positions (89) (98) Unrecognized tax benefit-end of year \$ 778 \$ 680

 The Company files tax returns in the United States, Massachusetts, California, and Florida.
 All tax years since inception (October 11, 2005) remain open to examination by major tax jurisdictions to which the Company is subject, as carryforward attributes generated in years past may still be adjusted upon examination by the Internal Revenue Service or state tax authorities if they have or will be used in a future period.
 The Company is currently not under examination by the Internal Revenue Service or any other jurisdictions for any tax years.